kubermatic/community-components/runbook/manual-backup.md

 ```
 The copy of restic based backup under your folder `./backup-master` can now get used by the kubeone restore procedure if needed, see [KubeOne Manual Cluster Recovery](https://docs.kubermatic.com/kubeone/master/guides/manual_cluster_recovery/)

-Sometime for restrict a password is needed, therefore you could also use the `restric` container and create the environment varliable :
+Sometime for restrict a password is needed, therefore you could also use the `restric` container and create the environment varliable:
 ```
-docker run -it -e RESTIC_PASSWORD="`echo xxxxBASE64_ENCODEDxxxx | base64 -d`" restic/restic:0.9.6
+docker run -it -e RESTIC_PASSWORD="`echo xxxxBASE64_ENCODEDxxxx | base64 -d`" -v $(pwd):/data restic/restic:0.9.6 snapshots -r /data ls
 ```

 **Alternatives to get the Snapshot etcd backup**: